-Statistics that describe the effects of the introduction of the pension asset on savings behaviour are reported in Table 10.
+Statistics that describe the effects of the introduction of the pension asset on savings behaviour are reported in Table 5.
 The top and middle panels of this table reveal a clear positive relationship between the rate of return assumed for pension wealth and the scale of pension wealth, for all seven of the alternative values considered for the short-run excess discount factor β .
-As the rate of return to pension wealth is increased from 2 to 5 percent per annum, the average pension wealth increases by a factor of 3 between ages 35 and 49, and by a factor of 2 between ages 50 and 67.
-This intuitive response is more than a passive consequence of the higher investment income consequent on an increased rate of return; high rates of return to pension wealth motivate increased involvement in pensions early in the working lifetime.
-When $\beta = 0.85$, a rise in the rate of return to pension wealth from 3 percent per annum (approximating the rate considered in Table 9) to 4 percent per annum (which approximates the target reduction in management costs for the NEST) increases average pension wealth between ages 35 and 49 by approximately 30 percent (from 1.32 to 1.72 times average annual disposable income), and increases average rates of pension scheme participation between ages 20 and 35 by 25 percent (from 22.5 to 28.3 percent).
+As the rate of return to pension wealth is increased from 2 to 5 per cent per annum, the average pension wealth increases by a factor of 3 between ages 35 and 49, and by a factor of 2 between ages 50 and 67.
+This intuitive response is more than a passive consequence of the higher investment income that is consequent on an increased rate of return; high rates of return to pension wealth motivate increased involvement in pensions early in the working lifetime.
+When $\beta = 0.85$, a rise in the rate of return to pension wealth from 3 per cent per annum (approximating the rate considered in Table 4) to 4 per cent per annum (which approximates the target reduction in management costs for the NEST) increases average pension wealth between ages 35 and 49 by approximately 30 per cent (from 1.32 to 1.72 times average annual disposable income), and increases average rates of pension scheme participation between ages 20 and 35 by 25 per cent (from 22.5 to 28.3 per cent, not reported in the table).

-The top panel of Table 10 suggests that the extent of myopia tends to have a less pronounced influence on pension saving early in the working lifetime than the rate of return to pension wealth.
+The top panel of Table 5 suggests that the extent of myopia tends to have a less pronounced influence on pension saving early in the working lifetime than the rate of return to pension wealth.
 Nevertheless, a close inspection of the statistics reported in the top panel of the table does reveal some interesting variation to the policy parameters.
-When the return to pension wealth is low, the top panel of Table 10 indicates that saving in pensions early in the working lifetime tends to increase with the extent of behavioural myopia.
+When the return to pension wealth is low, the top panel of Table 5 indicates that saving in pensions early in the working lifetime tends to increase with the extent of behavioural myopia.
 As the rate of return to pension wealth increases, however, this relationship between myopia and pension saving is reversed.